In the following guide, I want to show you some of the best strategies to teach listening skills for the IELTS test.

 One thing you can try with students, especially if they are younger and inclined to get bored quickly, is to use movies in your class.

-I write in greater detail here about using movies in an English class.
+I write in greater detail about using movies in an English class.
+Check the full article below.

 You just need to take a scene where two people are talking and play this in the class.
 The students should try to extract as much information from the scene as they can.

-Watching the news can be a great way to practice for IELTS listening.
+Watching the news can be a great way to practice IELTS listening.

 It might be a bit of a stretch for some students, but that is a good thing.
 They need to push themselves outside of their comfort zone and come to terms with different ways of listening for information.